mgzzl/vision-transformer-for-image-quality-perception-of-individual-observers/README.md

-# Vision Transformer For Image Quality Perception Of Individual Observers
+# Vision Transformer For Image Quality Prediction Of Individual Observers

 ### Description
 This project presents individual image quality assessment using Vision Transformer (ViT).
-Building on previous research on predicting quality ratings of compressed images using CNN models, this work aims to develop a model for human perception of image quality using ViT.
-The model presented in the paper "Vision Transformer for Small-Size Datasets" has been integrated into this work for performance improvments on small-size datasets.
+Building on previous research on predicting quality ratings of compressed images with CNN models, this work aims to develop a model for predicting image quality from individual observers using ViT.
+The model presented in the paper "[Vision Transformer for Small-Size Datasets](https://arxiv.org/abs/2112.13492)" has been integrated into this work for performance improvments on small-size datasets.
 In addition, visualization of the Vision Transformer's attention mechanism could provide better insight into the human visual system.

 ## Visuals
 Images